 - Cybersecurity specialist consultancy Copper Horse will model cybersecurity scenarios, to identify the most likely and consequential modes of attack.
 Throughout the lifetime of the project, the company’s experts will continue to monitor the threat landscape, and test the robustness of our results

-- Leading hardware-based cybersecurity provider UltraSoC, now a part of Mentor, A Siemens Business, will develop the semiconductor IP which will form the underlying foundation of our CAV cybersecurity solution
+- Leading hardware-based cybersecurity provider UltraSoC, now a part of Siemens EDA, will develop the semiconductor IP which will form the underlying foundation of our CAV cybersecurity solution

 - Machine Learning (ML) experts from the University of Southampton will work alongside UltraSoC engineers to develop algorithms and code to intelligently identify security and safety issues